firehol/blocklist-ipsets/README.md

 3. Github also provides a unified version control.
 Using it we can have a history of what each list has done, which IPs or subnets were added and which were removed.

-4. I have spent a huge amount of time harvesting these lists, testing them and understanding how we can improve the security of public services.
+4. I have spent some time harvesting these lists, testing them and understanding how we can improve the security of public services.
 I have concluded that using such lists is a key component of internet security.
-These lists share knowledge between us, allowing us to learn from each other and effectively isolate fraudsters and attackers from our services.
+These lists share key knowledge between us, allowing us to learn from each other and effectively isolate fraudsters and attackers from our services.

 ---